oneforawe/config-repo/config/win/README.md

   * PuTTY (release 0.77 64-bit)
   * Remote Desktop Connection (already installed by default?)

+## Admin Account

+With my replacement laptop, I'll need to press shift and right-click on an executable to "Run as different user" and then sign in with my `_admin` account to run as a local administrator.

 ## Remap Keys

 For better keyboard ergonomics, you can use PowerToys to remap the CAPS-LOCK key